0xsend/send-earn-contracts/docs/send-earn-affiliates.md

 2. Bob deposits 100 USDC into Alice's affiliate vault
 3. Bob's deposit earns 5% APY interest
 4. A small fee (8%) is taken ONLY from the earned interest
-5. The fee is split: 75% to Send Earn, 25% to Alice as Platform Send Earn shares since Alice has **no referrer**
+5. The fee is split: 75% to Platform, 25% to Alice as Platform Send Earn shares since Alice has **no referrer**
 6. Alice can withdraw her earnings anytime

 ```mermaid